jgarrels/dend-capstone/README.md

 - key -> immigration.visacode
 - value

+A data dictionary can be found in `datadict.md`.

 #### 3.2 Mapping Out Data Pipelines
 List the steps necessary to pipeline the data into the chosen data model